stanman71/Priscilla/devices/sensor_module/configuration_guide.md

-# LED_STRIP_CONTROLLER
+# Sensor Module

-This project controls customized led stripes.
+This project provide customized sensor plattform.

    * <a href="#1 Hardware">1 Hardware</a>
       * <a href="#1.1 LED Strip">1.1 LED Strip</a>